The name Debian is a combo of Debora (girlfriend and ex wife of...) and Ian Murdock, Debian's founder. Thus Deb+Ian = Debian.

 The following is quoted from:

 Debian is one of the earliest Linux distribution around.
 It caught the public's fancy because of the ease of installing and uninstalling applications on it.
-When many other linux distributions were bogged down in dependency hell, Debian users were shielded from these problems owing to Debian's superior package handling capablities using apt-get.
+When many other linux distributions were bogged down in dependency hell, Debian users were shielded from these problems owing to Debian's superior package handling capabilities using apt-get (now aptitude).